Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 The basic capabilities of a model are managed through a set of flags.
 If a model can for example calculate the first input derivative, the flag ``HAS_FIRST_INPUT_DERIVATIVE`` is set.
 If the flag is not set and a function relying on it is called, an exception is thrown.
-Flags can be queried using the somewhat lengthy expression ``model.features().flag()&AbstractModel<InputTypeT,OutputTypeT>::FLAG`` or via convenience functions summarized in the table below:
+Flags can be queried via convenience functions summarized in the table below:

 =======================================================================   ========================================================
 Flag and accessor function name                                           Description